 Populations at Risk

 The government's "war on drugs" leaves civilians in the Philippines at risk of extrajudicial killings that may amount to crimes against humanity.
-Ongoing fighting between extremist armed groups and the government for control of the city of Marawi also puts civilians at risk of atrocities on the island of Mindanao.

 While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to international human rights law (IHRL).
 Filipinos are at growing risk of extrajudicial killings that may amount to crimes against humanity.
 By openly calling upon armed vigilantes to join the "war on drugs," President Duterte has actively promoted an atmosphere of impunity.

 In Mindanao Christian Filipinos are at a heightened risk of being targeted by armed extremists of Maute.
 Civilians are also at risk of being caught in the fighting between Maute and the army.

 The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos from crimes against humanity, including those accused of drug offenses.

 On 8 March the UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.

 On 10 June the United States Embassy in Manila announced that Special Forces were providing the Philippines army with technical support in their fight to retake Marawi.
 During August Australia offered to send troops to train Philippines military forces in the fight against Maute.